andreybarsky/orpyus/README.md

 Chord('Cmaj7').quality

 # invert or transpose chords:
-Chord('Cmaj7').invert(2)
+Chord('Cmaj7').invert(2)    # gives Cmaj7/G
+Chord('Cmaj7') + 3          # gives Ebmaj7

+# add or subtract notes from chords:
-Chord('Cmaj7') + 2
+Chord('Cmaj7') + 'D'    # gives Cmaj9
+Chord('Cmaj7') - 'G'    # gives Cmaj7(no5)

 # find matching chords from (partial or unordered) note clusters:
-matching_chords('CGFB')
+matching_chords('CGFB')    # recognised as a compound Cmaj7sus4

 # if audio dependencies are available: sound out any chord (experimental)
 Chord('Cmaj7').play()
 ```

 ### Scales/Keys
-Note that orpyus distinguishes between a 'Scale' like *natural minor*, which is described as an abstract series of intervals but not on any particular tonic, and a 'Key' like *C natural minor*, which is a Scale built on a specific tonic and therefore comprising a specific set of notes.
+Note that orpyus distinguishes between a 'Scale' like **natural minor**, which is described as an abstract series of intervals but not on any particular tonic, and a 'Key' like ***C* natural minor**, which is a Scale built on a specific tonic and therefore comprising a specific set of notes in addition.
-(this might not be a strictly musical distinction but it proved useful in the context of this program)
+(in real music theory I understand that the two words are not strongly distinguished and are often used interchangeably, but here it proves to be a useful distinction in practice)
 ```
 ### Scales
 # scale recognition by name: